Post-purchase is not customer service: it’s a loyalty lever

 Post-purchase: a driver of loyalty and economic value

 Post-purchase plays a central role in loyalty and perceived customer value.
 According to a recent study, 88% of consumers say that a positive post-purchase experience makes them more likely to buy again (Antavo).
 Every well-orchestrated touchpoint helps turn a one-time transaction into lasting retention.
 This approach is also economically advantageous, as acquiring a new customer costs 5 to 20 times more than retaining an existing one (Harvard Business Review).
-In this context, even a modest improvement in retention rates can generate a 25% to 95% increase in profits (Bain & Company).
+In this context, even a modest improvement in retention rates can generate a 25% increase in profits (Bain & Company).
 Therefore, investing in post-purchase allows brands to strengthen customer relationships, reduce acquisition costs, and create a virtuous cycle of trust and loyalty.

 Why Trust-Place is essential in this vision?